GitHub Adoption Decision Tool

 See the shape of the output

-One view should make the bottom line, the heat source, and the next move obvious.
+One view should make the adoption recommendation, the risk basis, and the next move obvious.

 anthropics/claude-code